Russell, New Zealand: Flagstaff War

 The Flagstaff War was touched off in 1845 by the repeated felling and re-erection of the Union Jack on Flagstaff Hill above the town.
 The town was sacked by Hōne Heke, after diversionary raids drew away the British defenders.
 The flagstaff was felled for the fourth time at the commencement of the Battle of Kororāreka, and the inhabitants fled aboard British ships, which then shelled and destroyed most of the houses.

 Hōne Heke directed his warriors not to interfere with Christ Church and the Pompallier Mission.

 Twenty-first century

-In January 2023, the New Zealand Geographic Board endorsed a proposal that the town's name be officially changed back to Kororāreka.
+In January 2023, the New Zealand Geographic Board endorsed a proposal that the name of the town be officially changed to Kororāreka.
 However, in May 2025 Minister for Land Information Chris Penk declined the proposal.